Wide doors and a Wet Room!

 Bucklesham Road does not have a footpath on either side leading up to Purdis Avenue, however, on the opposite side after approx. 100 yards there is a public walk way leading through to Sainsbury’s and the bus stop for access to Ipswich and Felixstowe.

-Details of the area, including things to do and places with good access, can be found in a folder at Heath View.
+Details of the area, including things to do and places with good access, can be found on our Local Area page, or in a folder at Heath View.
 We have been to most attractions, farm parks and museums in the area, so have experienced the access first hand.
 If you want to know about anywhere specific just ask and we can check it our before you come.

 There are several farm parks.
 Our favourites (because they have the best access and attitude) are: